-III.1.4 Proxy solicitation
+III.1.3 Proxy solicitation

 Institutional investors with an active interest in corporate governance will not only want to vote themselves, but will also want to be in touch with other shareholders, if necessary, in order to build greater joint voting power by collecting proxies; this is known as proxy solicitation.
-The Act on implementing the advice of the Corporate Governance Code Monitoring Committee20 makes it possible for shareholders to send information to fellow shareholders via the listed company.
+Dutch legislation 27allows shareholders to send information to fellow shareholders via the listed company.
 The solicitation of proxies through sending this information is not permitted, however.
-Where appropriate, Eumedion coordinates members' efforts to this end, when one of the members asks other institutional investors for proxies (see above).
+Where appropriate, Eumedion coordinates members' efforts to this end, when one of the members asks other institutional investors for proxies (see above under III.1.1).
 The problems of acting in concert should, however, be taken into consideration in this context (see paragraph II.5).